pordarman/alisa.array/README.md

 # And finally

-- If you want to support this module, if you request me on [github](https://github.com/pordarman), I will be happy to help you
+- If you want to support this module, if you request me on [github](https://github.com/pordarman), I will be happy to help you.

 - Thank you for reading this far, i love you 💗